 Intro to FX in Houdini is the perfect course for anyone wanting to jump head first into the world of VFX.

-From This course will give you an intro into almost every aspect of fx used in a professional pipeline.
+This course will give you an intro into almost every aspect of FX used in a professional pipeline.

 Saber Jlassi is currently a Senior Technical director at Blizzard Animation in Irvine, California.

 Saber will cover a variety of material and get into many technical low level concepts such as the maths, geometry and trigonometry involved in gaining complete control over an effect.

 When it comes to making great FX, there aren't any pushbutton solutions.
 This course helps to lay that groundwork to understand what is going on under the 'hood'.
 Saber will take you step-by-step through the construction using production techniques in Houdini right from looking at the UI and procedural modeling in Week 1, and eventually on to particles, rigid bodies, fluids and lighting.
 You will cover methods that give complete control when you're creating various fx, particles, rigid bodies, fluids, as well as procedural modeling and rendering, to name a few.

 Finally, you'll bring in the various elements you have created together in one final scene.